rod-laycock/RegainMyPrivacy/Google/README.md

 So how do I use it?
 Well it's really simple, I open the app, add an account and scan the QR code.
 It adds the account to my Authenticator app along with a code that rotates every 60 seconds.
 When I want to use it, I open the app and type the 6 digit code before the 60 seconds elapses into the website I want to authenticate with.

 So I removed my first dependency on a Google product.
 Google Authenticator is no more and has been replaced by a product called [Authy](https://www.authy.com).
-It's a free app which allows you to authenticate via multiple devices.
+It's a free, open sourced, app which allows you to authenticate via multiple devices.
 You can install it via the Play Store on Android or via their website (As we are removing dependency on Google - I would recommend the latter).

 It's accessible via your phone number, so install it onto your mobile first, then onto your desktop.
 It will send a message via Push Notification to the Authy app, which you can then accept.